aya2811/Nawy-task/README.md

             `district`
             `city`

-* GET /apartment/all `To get all apartments`:
+* GET /apartment/all `To get all apartments`

-* GET /apartment/:id `To get details of specific apartment`:
+* GET /apartment/:id `To get details of specific apartment`